Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 After the pegs' validation, we need to increment the `currentRow` value, reset the `currentGuess` `Map`, so the user can take another guess and update the `exactMatches` and `valueMatches` needed by the `HintsRow` component.

-`HintsRow` to provide a feedback about selected perks
+`HintsRow` provides a feedback about selected perks.
+The small black peg is placed for each code peg which is correct in both color and position.
+So there should be `exactMatches` black and `valueMatches` white hint pegs:

 {% highlight js %}